JoseJPR/nodejs-certification/README.md

 |   |   ├── example01             # toLowerCase and toUpperCase functions with String.
 |   |   ├── example02             # Collator functions for get order string and sort string by order.
 |   |   ├── example03             # DateTimeFormat for get date with differents languaje and formats.
+|   |   ├── example04             # NumberFormat for format numbers with differents languaje and formats.
 |   |   └── ...                   # ...
 |   |
 |   └── ...